What is B2C marketing? B2C examples & marketing considerations

 SMS marketing involves communicating campaigns, promotions, news, updates, and other messages through text.

 It has the potential to drive 98 percent open rates and forms a pivotal part of many ecommerce brands’ owned marketing strategies.
+For example, revolutionary mattress business GhostBed enjoys 200x ROI on their SMS welcome series.

 When a customer first browses GhostBed’s website, they see a popup offering them a discount and early access to future deals and promotions if they signup with their email address or phone number.